harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 interoperability with other vendors (not important here)
 ```

-###### Comparing with k8s controller

-For route type 2, 3, Host Harvester Cluster has all the information in API Server, a k8s controller can build the topoloty, can update the VXLAN related route info.

 ##### BGP route reflector

 ![](./20220530-vxlan-enhancement/vxlan-bgp-rr-1.png)

+When deploying BGP, one widely adpoted solution is to deploy a pair of `BGP Route Reflector`, all BGP nodes only need to establish two BGP connections with the reflector pair.
+Those two reflectors have fixed IP address.

-Before configuring each VTEP, we need to configure two or more route reflectors. e.g.
+In VxLAN context, before configuring each VTEP, we need to configure two or more route reflectors. e.g.

 	using FRR (https://github.com/FRRouting/frr, integrated in https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/)

-	using GoBGP, an implementation of BGP in Go;
+	using GoBGP, an implementation of BGP in Go

 	using Juniper Junos / Cisco ...